getActivity/XXPermissions/HelpDoc-en.md

 #### Android 11 storage permission adaptation

-* If your project needs to adapt to Android 11storage permissions, you need to upgrade targetSdkVersion first.
+* If your project needs to adapt to Android 11 storage permissions, you need to upgrade targetSdkVersion first.

 ```groovy
 android